Cycling in Yorkshire & Beyond

 It's future could be as a nice, calm seaside resort with attractions including the restored Midland Hotel and the planned Eden Project North.

-It looks as though the race turns left on the A589 Broadway, rather than going to Morecambe proper.
+The race turns left on the A589 Broadway, rather than going to Morecambe proper.

 Lancaster is a city on the river Lune and the Lancaster Canal.
 It has a population of around 52,000 in the city itself.